 The equation above can also be rearranged to solve for marginal product and opportunity cost.

 For instance, if a company sets a target economic rent of employing an unskilled laborer of $5 per hour, it can use the equation to calculate the marginal product that the laborer will bring.
 Using the equation, the firm knows that to achieve its goal, the worker must contribute to the marginal product by $5 per hour more than his/her cost of employment.
-It can be achieved if the worker demonstrates higher productivity than expected or the worker agrees to be employed at a lower wage.
+This can be achieved if the worker demonstrates higher productivity than expected or the worker agrees to be employed at a lower wage.

 Economic Rent and Salaries

 The general rule of thumb is that firms are willing to pay skilled laborers about three times as much as unskilled laborers.
 Menial, repetitive jobs that do not involve a lot of cognitive processing are typically filled with unskilled laborers, whereas jobs that require a high level of cognitive processing are typically filled with skilled laborers.
-It is because such skilled laborers are able to provide a firm with more value by themselves, which represents a higher marginal product.
-Thus, the skilled workers are compensated more.
+This is because such skilled laborers are able to provide a firm with more value by themselves, which represents a higher marginal product.
+Thus, skilled workers are compensated more.

-Nonetheless, economic rent in such context relies on the minimum amount that any worker is willing to complete the job for.
+Nonetheless, economic rent in such a context relies on the minimum amount that any worker is willing to complete the job for.
 Suppose that a canning factory wants to increase its output, and thus, it hires one additional unskilled worker at a wage of $15 per hour.
 The salary is determined to be less than what the firm’s increase in the marginal product would equate to in order to guarantee profitability in its hiring decision.

 However, the firm does not know that the minimum wage the worker is willing to accept for the job is $10 per hour.
 Thus, the laborer would experience an economic rent of $5 per hour, whereas the firm would be “overpaying” the laborer and thus would receive an economic rent of -$5 per hour.